kaikrmen/kaikrmen/README.md

 - 🌱 I’m currently interested in new technologies.

-- 👀 I'm 22 years old and already have two years of experience developing app's and web's.
+- 👀 I'm 22 years old and already have two years of experience developing apps and webs.

 - 🔭 Lately I am working as a **FullstackJS developer**